Approximation Error of the Burst Approximation for a Stochastic Gene Expression Model: Introduction

-Additionally, general numerical methods exist for reaction systems described by chemical master equation.
-Stochastic simulation algorithm (SSA) \cite{generalmethodnumerically1976J.Comput.Phys.} is a numerical method generating the sample paths of a given continuous-time Markov chain, one realization at a time.
-Multiple variants of SSA are also available \cite{Stochasticsimulationchemical2007Annu.Rev.Phys.Chem.}.
-In this article, we employ Python package \texttt{GillesPy2}\cite{GillesPy2biochemicalmodeling2023Lett.Biomath.} to perform SSA.
-Finite state projection algorithm (FSP) \cite{finitestateprojection2006J.Chem.Phys.} is also a widely-used numerical method, which truncates the chemical master equation and reduces the problem to numerically solving a standard ordinary differential equation system.
-In general, numerical methods like SSA and FSP are computationally expensive and quickly become infeasible for large systems.
+Additionally, general numerical methods exist for reaction systems described by the chemical master equation.
+The stochastic simulation algorithm (SSA) \cite{GeneralMethodNumerically1976} is a numerical method for generating the sample paths of a given continuous-time Markov chain, one realization at a time.
+Multiple variants of the SSA are also available \cite{StochasticSimulationChemical2007}.
+In this article, we employ the Python package \texttt{GillesPy2} \cite{GillesPy2BiochemicalModeling2023} to perform the SSA.
+The finite state projection algorithm (FSP) \cite{FiniteStateProjection2006} is also a widely used numerical method, which truncates the chemical master equation and reduces the problem to numerically solving an ordinary differential equation system with constant coefficients.
+In general, numerical methods including the SSA and the FSP are computationally expensive and quickly become infeasible for large systems.
 Moreover, the aforementioned numerical methods cannot be used to derive further theoretical results.
 As a result, theoretically analyzing complete stochastic gene expression models is still important.